A technical guide for marketplace sellers

 Walmart doesn’t “hate” external image URLs.

-By generating direct, permanent, CDN-optimized URLs, you guarantee that your images upload correctly on the first try, whether via feeds, API, or full item setup.
+By generating direct, permanent URLs using a marketplace-optimized CDN, you guarantee that your images upload correctly on the first try, whether via feeds, API, or full item setup.